pwhittlesea/pwhittlesea.github.com/content/fiction/the-boundary.md

 Or were they currently being shaken?
 They filed the input away, comparing it against all the others that slowly flowed into their head; trying to place them in some sort of order.

-This is my first attempt at writing fiction.\
+> [!WARNING]
-There may be more to come, but there may not.\
+> This is my first attempt at writing fiction.
-\
+> There may be more to come, but there may not.
-We shall see.
+>
-{: .notice--warning}
+> We shall see.